-With the horses now calm and eating, I feel calmer.
-I should be getting back to the chaos of the move, but I can’t face it yet.
+With the horses now calm and eating, I feel better.
+I should get back to the chaos of the move, but I can’t face it yet.
 I stand and breathe, enjoying the fresh air, and, apart from the munching of hungry horses, the silence.

 I see it first — a shadow in the undergrowth, a cat, low on the ground, ready to pounce.

 Then he spots it, lets out a panicked squawk and starts running and flapping for his life.
-The cat makes its move and so do I, running and waving and shouting, trying to make it go elsewhere for breakfast.
+The cat makes its move and so do I, running and waving and shouting, making it go elsewhere for breakfast.

 ‘It’s a good job I was late,’ I tell him.

 I lock the gate and walk away, happy that my Superwoman status has been restored.

 Do you enjoy my weekly slice of life blog post?
 You can now support my time in producing it by tipping me the cost of a coffee through a site called Ko-Fi.

 I am fuelled by caffeine and cake.
 Please consider supporting me on Ko-Fi.
 Thanks to those lovely readers who have already supported me!